leeflorence/ContactList/README.md

-ContactList Project for CS1A Team7-AM
+CS1A ContactList Project by Team7-AM

-(Draft of Task2: submitted on June 7)
+Task2 Draft submitted on June 7